 for qualified students

 These courses usually follow CHEM 120 (Introduction to General Chemistry), but can be taken after CHEM 142 (General Chemistry) or CHEM 145 (Honors General Chemistry).
 They are a two-quarter survey of organic chemistry including some biochemistry.
 Both courses include a laboratory.
 This pathway is not intended for most science majors.
 Prerequisites include a 1.7 in either CHEM 120, 142, or 145.
 Offered: CHEM 220 (winter); CHEM 221 (spring).

 A two-quarter, lecture-only series in organic chemistry, covering many of the topics from the full year, three-quarter sequence in a less comprehensive way (see below for labs).
 Prerequisites: a 1.7 in CHEM 152 or 155.
 Offered: CHEM 223 (summer, A-term); CHEM 224 (summer, B-term).

 The standard three-quarter sequence of organic chemistry lecture sequence (see below for accompanying labs).
 Prerequisites: a 1.7 in CHEM 162 or 155 for CHEM 237; a 1.7 in CHEM 237 or 335 for CHEM 238; a 1.7 in CHEM 238 or 336 for CHEM 239.
 Offered: CHEM 237 (AWSpS); CHEM 238 (AWSpS); CHEM 239 (AWSpS).

 The standard two-quarter organic laboratory course sequence.
 CHEM 241 is designed to accompany CHEM 238 and CHEM 242 to accompany CHEM 239.
 However, CHEM 241 can be taken with CHEM 224 or 336.
 The CHEM 241 laboratory course is an introduction to the techniques used in organic laboratories, including distillation, crystallization, extraction, and chromatography.
 In CHEM 242, these techniques are combined with modern spectroscopy and applied to synthesis of unknown identification.
 CHEM 241 and 242 each have a weekly one hour pre-lab lecture and two weekly three hour lab sessions.
-Prerequisites: a 1.7 in CHEM 155 or 162 and completion of or concurrent enrollment in either CHEM 224, 238, or 336, any of which may be taken concurrently.
+CHEM 241: Prerequisite: minimum 1.7 grade in CHEM 237; 1.7 grade in either CHEM 224, 238, or 336, any of which may be taken concurrently.
 Offered: AWSpS.
-CHEM 242: Prerequisite; minimum 1.7 in CHEM 224 or in either CHEM 239 or 337 (either one may be taken concurrently), and a 1.7 in 241 or 346 for CHEM 242.
-Offered: CHEM 241 (autumn, winter, spring, summer); CHEM 242 (autumn, spring, summer).
+CHEM 242: Prerequisite; minimum 1.7 in CHEM 224 or in either CHEM 239 or 337, any of which may be taken concurrently), and a 1.7 in 241 or 346.
+Offered: AWSpS.